alexapostolu/night/TIMELINE.md

 The first version of Night! (the code is so bad plz don't look at it)

-It supported 5 basic types, bools, chars, ints, floats, and strings.
+It supports 5 basic types: bools, chars, ints, floats, and strings.
 It also supported variables, expressions, conditionals, and functions, along with a `print` keyword.

 Not bad for the first version actually, considering that I didn't even know the difference between an interpreted and compiled language :/